GROWING IN GRACE INTERNATIONAL MINISTRY TIMELINE

 In 1979, Miranda moved to Massachusetts and then in 1986 he established Creciendo en Gracia (Growing in Grace) in a Miami, Florida warehouse.
 The church gained followers quickly, particularly within the Hispanic community.
 Miranda changed his identity several times between 1991 and 2007.
 He proclaimed himself to be El Otro, “a sort of transitional deity that prefigured the Second Coming of Christ,” in 1991 (Dwyer 2007).
 Seven years later Miranda modified his identity, representing himself as the Apostle Paul of the New Testament.
 He declared he was the Second Coming of Christ in 2004.
 Miranda revised his identity once again in 2007, this time adopting the title Antichrist.
 However, his definition of Antichrist departed significantly from mainstream Christian connotations.
 Miranda taught that Jesus of Nazareth was no longer to be worshiped as the Christ as he had now superseded the Jesus of the gospels.
 Miranda and many of his followers thereafter displayed tattoos of the number 666 in tribute to Miranda’s identification with the Antichrist.

-Mrianda died in Sugar Land, Texas on August 8, 2013, apparently of cirrhosis of the liver.
-His followers have refused to confirm his death, however.
-One follower stated that “His days will not end.
+After his death, many and perhaps most members left Growing in Grace, as they had expected Miranda to be immortal.
+Indeed,one follower stated that “His days will not end.
 He is here to reign, govern and pretty soon, he will bring change to all nations.
 We’re all waiting for the word in the scriptures to become a reality because as the church we will be transformed and be made like the glorious one whose days will never end…” (Martinez 2013).
+Following Miranda’s death, those followers who remained divided into at least five separate branches, the largest being King of Salem, led by Miranda’s third wife and widow Lisbet García, who proclaimed to be herself God and that Miranda had only been a misguided Antichrist (see separate profile of King of Salem).

 Miranda also teaches that the devil and sin no longer exist as, through the act of Crucifixion, Christ obliterated both Satan and sin.
 His daughter Joann De Jesus explains that “Jesus of Nazareth, when he died on the cross, he killed the devil” (Varela 2007).
 Correspondingly, Myrna Cestero, a Puerto Rican bishop in Growing in Grace stated that “when the Lamb of God appeared, he took away the sin of the world [according to the Bible].
 They talk about the devil, but ‘through death he might destroy him that had the power of death” (Godov 2007).
 Miranda extends this logic to all Growing in Grace members, stating that they too are antichrists because they deny the traditional Christian doctrines concerning sin, guilt and Jesus Christ.